MalditoBarbudo/solarized_sddm_theme/README.md

 1. White arrows background in session and layout boxes (see bug #1).
    Fix is in [upstream](https://github.com/sddm/sddm), waiting for it in the stable version.

+2. Multimonitor issues.
+In some multimonitor configurations it may appear some glitches in the theme.
+Working on it.

 ## License